alexpar2/whatsapp-analyzer/README.md

 STEPS:
 1. Move to the directory where the scripts are
 2. Install requirements (python3 -m pip install -r requirements.txt)
+3. Personalize your nickname_mapping.csv file for more precise results
-3. Execute run_pipeline.sh with your chat as an argument.If your chat is individual, then put -i as an initial argument, so that mention statistics are not created (could lead to error)
+4. Execute run_pipeline.sh with your chat as an argument.If your chat is individual, then put -i as an initial argument, so that mention statistics are not created (could lead to error)
-4. Open result (will be in Exports_whatsapp) with a browser and enjoy the graphs.
+5. Open result (will be in Exports_whatsapp) with a browser and enjoy the graphs.

 If you're crazy enough to try this without bash, look at the run_pipeline.sh script and try to follow the steps there.